 The

-property represents the number of ticks since the last
+AbsoluteTicks represents the overall position of the

 The